CSC-3380-Fall-2024/Precision-Notes/README.md

         **(+) TAB **

 a) NOTEBOOK
-  Upon clicking the NOTEBOOK tab a blank page will appear.
+  - Upon clicking the NOTEBOOK tab a blank page will appear.
 On this page user's are able to draw whatever they wish upon clicking the screen.
-Currently, users have to leave
+Currently, there is no eraser so users have to leave the screen to restart drawing.
+  - The notebook aslo has a formula button that can be accessed by pressing the gear icon, then pressing formulas which it will display a list of formula categories that can be pressed with each category containing multiple formulas withint that field.
+Once a formula is clicked on it will be placed in the center of the screen and each formula can be dragged indavidually.
+  - Users can also export the current version of their notebook screen by pressing the gear icon then clickin gon export.
+This will export their notebook as a PDF saving it within the Android Studio IDE.
+The PDF's can be access by by going to the top of the Android Studio IDE and press the hamburger icon, then click view, Tool Windows, then press Device Explorer.
+Afterwards you will be prompt with a file directory.
+To access the PDF from here you go to /storage/emulated/0/Android/data/com.thomasw.precision/files/Documents/PrecisionNotes.
+Afterwards a list of PDFs should display we could not figure out how to navigate to the PDFs on the emulator so for now they can be accesed that way.

   ![Screenshot 2024-11-25 165838](https://github.com/user-attachments/assets/3a5bf3ec-f41f-4c18-bc43-b757da558502)